 - 3.2 A range of consultation methods will be used during the preparation of plans and supporting documents.
 The type of consultation used will be dependent on the type and stage of the document in question.
 Further detail on the use of these is set out in Appendix A of this SCI. - 3.3 The Strategic Planning team maintains a database of consultees that is made up of different groups and individuals who have expressed an interest in Strategic Planning matters or are identified as consultees through national legislation and guidance (as listed in Appendix B).
 This enables members of the local community to register so they can be involved throughout the planning process.
-In the maintenance of this database the Strategic Planning team will have full regard to data protection requirements. - Those wishing to be added to the consultation database can contact Strategic Planning at strategic.planning@trafford.gov.uk or by telephone (0161 912 3149).
+In the maintenance of this database the Strategic Planning team will have full regard to data protection requirements. - 3.4 Those wishing to be added to the consultation database can contact Strategic Planning at strategic.planning@trafford.gov.uk or by telephone (0161 912 3149).
 Further information can be found on the Council's Strategic Planning webpages. - 3.5 There are different groups of organisations and individuals that will be contacted through planning policy consultations.
 The stages of consultation, and the range of consultees, are set out in Appendix A and Appendix B of this SCI.
-The groups are categorised as:- - SCI 1 Duty to Co-operate bodies - SCI 2 Specific consultation bodies - SCI 3 General consultation bodies - SCI 4 Other consultation bodies - 3.6 Trafford Council's website (www.trafford.gov.uk) is used to display all the latest information about current consultations.
+The groups are categorised as:- - SCI 1 Duty to Co-operate bodies - SCI 2 Specific consultation bodies - SCI 3 General consultation bodies - SCI 4 Other consultation bodies - 3.6 The Council will make documents available on its website.
+All consultation documents and supporting evidence base information can be viewed online.
+Trafford Council's website (www.trafford.gov.uk) is used to display all the latest information about current consultations.
 Specific details of consultations on planning policy and related documents, together with supporting information, will be available on the Council's Strategic Planning webpages.
 This will allow everyone to be kept fully informed on the progress of current consultation events as well as those planned for the future.
 The Council's website will also make it possible to view responses that others have made when consultations have closed and have been reported on.